Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 Now, quantum gravity corrections are expected to break all global symmetries, such as lepton number.
-One would then expect dimension-5 Weinberg operators~\cite{Weinberg:1979sa} of the type $(\Psi \Psi H H)/M_{\rm Pl}$ and $(\Psi' \Psi' H' H')/M_{\rm Pl}$ induced by gravity with coefficients presumably of order unity.
+One would then expect dimension-5 Weinberg operators~\cite{Weinberg:1979sa} of the type $(\Psi \Psi H H)/M_{\rm Pl}$ and $(\Psi' \Psi' H' H')/M_{\rm Pl}$ would then be induced by gravity, with coefficients presumably of order unity.
 This would result in small diagonal entries of $M_\nu$ in Eq.~\eqref{eq:seesaw}, implying a pseudo-Dirac neutrino.
-Such mass splittings would imply that oscillation occurs between the active and sterile states, leading to ``dips'' in the spectrum observed in neutrino detectors, which are sensitive only to the active components.
-In the mirror neutrino scenario, one would expect the active-sterile mass splitting to be of order $\delta m^2 \approx (2,\,0.3) \times 10^{-7} {\rm eV}^2$ (using $m_a \simeq (0.05,\,0.007)\, {\rm eV}$ for the larger two of the active neutrino masses with normal ordering).
-However, such mass splitting values are already excluded by solar neutrino data, which require $\delta m^2 \lesssim 10^{-11}\si\eV^2$~\cite{deGouvea:2009fp}, with Ref.~\cite{Ansarifard:2022kvy} finding a small preference for $\delta m^2\simeq 1.2\times 10^{-11}~\text{eV}^2$.\footnote{There also exist bounds on $\delta m^2\lesssim 10^{-8}\si\eV^2$ from Big Bang nucleosynthesis considerations~\cite{Barbieri:1989ti,Enqvist:1990ek}.} This difficulty can be evaded by gauging the $B-L$ symmetry, which is anomaly-free in presence of sterile neutrinos.
+In the mirror neutrino scenario, one would expect the active-sterile mass splitting to be on the order of $\delta m^2 \approx (2,\,0.3) \times 10^{-7} {\rm eV}^2$ (using $m_a \simeq (0.05,\,0.007)\, {\rm eV}$ for the larger two of the active neutrino masses with normal ordering).
+However, such mass splitting values are already excluded by solar neutrino data, which requires $\delta m^2 \lesssim 10^{-11}\si\eV^2$~\cite{deGouvea:2009fp}, with Ref.~\cite{Ansarifard:2022kvy} finding a small preference for $\delta m^2\simeq 1.2\times 10^{-11}~\text{eV}^2$.\footnote{There also exist bounds on $\delta m^2\lesssim 10^{-8}\si\eV^2$ from Big Bang nucleosynthesis considerations~\cite{Barbieri:1989ti,Enqvist:1990ek}.} This difficulty can be evaded by gauging the $B-L$ symmetry, which is anomaly-free in presence of sterile neutrinos.
 This gauge symmetry is spontaneously broken by a singlet scalar field, $S$, carrying two units of $B-L$ charge.
-The Weinberg operators would then be modified to the form $(\Psi \Psi H H S)/M_{\rm Pl}^2$, leading to diagonal elements of $M_\nu$ of order $v^2 v_{BL}/M_{\rm Pl}^2$.
-For the $B-L$ symmetry breaking scale of $v_{BL} = (10^4-10^{14})\,{\rm GeV}$\footnote{$v_{BL}\lesssim 10^4$ GeV is disfavored by the LHC null results on heavy $Z'$-resonance searches, assuming coupling strength similar to the weak interaction strength~\cite{ATLAS:2019erb, CMS:2019tbu}. } this would lead to a mass splitting of order $(10^{-22}-10^{-12})\, {\rm eV}^2$.
+The Weinberg operators would then be modified to the form $(\Psi \Psi H H S)/M_{\rm Pl}^2$, leading to diagonal elements of $M_\nu$ on the order of $v^2 v_{BL}/M_{\rm Pl}^2$.
+For the $B-L$ symmetry breaking scale of $v_{BL} = (10^4-10^{14})\,{\rm GeV}$~\footnote{$v_{BL}\lesssim 10^4$ GeV is disfavored by the LHC null results on heavy $Z'$-resonance searches, assuming coupling strength similar to the weak interaction strength~\cite{ATLAS:2019erb, CMS:2019tbu}. } this would lead to a mass splitting of order $(10^{-22}-10^{-12})\, {\rm eV}^2$.
 As we show below, a significant portion of this well-motivated range of $v_{BL}$ would be probed by the high-energy neutrinos detected at IceCube.
+There are other models of naturally light Dirac neutrinos in the literature with tiny masses arising from quantum loop corrections, see e.g.~Refs.~\cite{Mohapatra:1987hh,Babu:1988yq,Farzan:2012sa,Ma:2016mwh,Saad:2019bqf,Jana:2019mez,Babu:2022ikf}.
+Including Planck-suppressed higher-dimensional operators, many of these models would predict pseudo-Dirac neutrinos.